KristianLyng/varnishfoo/chapter-3.rst

 ``Timestamp[3] > 1`` will not, because it will be considered the same as ``1 > 1``.
 In short: Use ``1.0`` instead of just ``1``.

-An other nifty way to use VSL queries is to investigate the ``TTL`` tag.
+Another nifty way to use VSL queries is to investigate the ``TTL`` tag.
 This log tag is used to report how an object gets its cache duration::

         # varnishlog -g raw -d -i TTL